A World of Diving Adventures

 For more than 40 years, Blackbeard’s Cruises has been taking high adventure scouting troops to dive sites in the Bahamas.
 The trips are life-changing – from the first breath underwater to the feeling of zero gravity and from the discovery of marine life to earning the Scuba Merit badge.
 It’s our pleasure to introduce scouts to a skill they can carry with them throughout their lives … besides it’s fun, too!

 Your scout troop will have plenty to do besides diving on this 6-night excursion.
-We offer daily eco-adventures and shore excursions so you can experience the wonder of the uninhabited and remote cays – fishing, hiking, flora and fauna trails, deserted beaches, bonfires and more.
+We offer daily eco-adventures and shore excursions so you can experience the wonder of the uninhabited and remote cays – hiking, flora and fauna trails, deserted beaches, bonfires and more.

 Highlights